GD399-OSD/GD399-resources-readings/README.md

 **Wk01 Jan 19**

+By libre Graphics we mean "free, Libre and Open Source tools for creative uses".
+LGM is not just about software, but extends to standards and file formats used in creative work.

 - Intro
 - Syllabus
 - [_What is Open Source and Why do I Feel so Guilty?_](http://byfat.xxx/what-is-opensource-and-why-do-i-feel-so-guilty) (and the [accompanying "slides"](http://fat.github.io/slides-os-guilt/), which are rad)